 2. Can antibodies from different species be used?

 Yes, the Conjugate Check&Go! strips have been tested with antibodies from a variety of species including mouse, rabbit, goat and rat, providing they are conjugated to a colored label.
 The binding properties of Protein A and G, immobilized on the Test line of the strips, differ among species and subclasses of IgG.
 A low or no affinity for a specific IgG subclass may lead to low/no signal but the conjugate may be still fine.

 3. Can conjugates from antibody fragments be checked?

 The protein A and protein G immobilized on the Test line have a high affinity for the Fc region of IgG molecules, and therefore for the Fc fragments as well.

-The Conjugate Check&Go kit is a quick immunochromatographic test designed to detect on the T line IgGs conjugated labels visible by eye, and therefore horseradish peroxidase, alkaline phosphatase, streptavidin or biotin are not compatible with this kit.
+The Conjugate Check&Go kit is a quick immunochromatographic test designed to detect on the T line IgGs conjugated labels visible by eye, therefore the following labels are not compatibale with this kit: AMCA, Atto350, Atto390, Dylight® 405, Dylight® 800, Dylight® 755, Dylight® 700 and Dylight® 680, horseradish peroxidase, alkaline phosphatase, streptavidin or biotin.

 5. How can I check my antibody conjugates if the label has a faint color?

 If your antibody is conjugated to a faint label that is hardly detectable by eye, you can run your conjugate at higher concentration than the one recommended to obtain a visible line on the strips.